 For a fresh twist on bread with dinner, make these rosemary mini breads in individual cups for each person.
-You can divide the dough into smaller amounts to make rolls and bake in small, buttered ramekins; or divide into larger amounts for 2 regular-size loaves.
-Adjust the baking times: less for rolls, more for loaves.
-Add olives and rosemary to a pre-made baking mix to save time in assembling the dough.–Matthew Mead
+You can divide the dough into smaller amounts to make rolls and bake them in small, buttered ramekins, or divide the dough in half for 2 regular-size loaves.
+Adjust the baking times accordingly: less for rolls, more for loaves.–Matthew Mead

 Rosemary Mini Breads Recipe

 - Quick Glance